PublicDesignWorkshop/CommunistConstitution/README.md

 # CommunistConstitution
-Communist Manifesto + US Constitution Twitter Bot
+Rewrites sentences from the US Constitution by inserting nouns, verbs, and adjectives from the Communist Manifesto.